yogagii/YogaBlog/content/dayu.md

     * build up integration function to make sure data Interoperable by other applications.
     * Store, combine and clean data to make the data reusable by user and other applications.

+## DAYU

+MedTech China SC data foundation project to store and combine data from multiple sources as well as build up data catalog to make it findable, reusable and easier to understand.

 数据来源：